epinio/epinio/README.md

 ("Routes" is the part your are looking for)

-Go ahead an open the application route in your browser!
+Go ahead and open the application route in your browser!

 ### List all commands